 Three sessions in August

-During, 14 days, 21 days or a month, it’s about practicing in community away from the social world.
+During 8 days, 16 days or a month, it’s about practicing in community away from the social world.
 We live together in nature, installed in the present moment in each action we perform: not only during zazen or kinhin, but also during samu, washing and cutting vegetables, gathering wood in the forest, watering the kitchen garden…even when we go to the restroom, we do it with dignity.
 At the beginning it may seem strange or difficult but with repetition, and through our mutual influence, a harmonious relationship between the group and the environment is established: it’s the normal condition of serenity and freedom which we bring from zazen to daily life and from daily life to zazen.

 A session includes:

 4 preparation days with 3 zazen per day, teaching at the dojo by Bárbara Kosen, conferences on the spirit of the practice of Zen and mondo: questions and answers.
 Samu practice: attention brought to our actions; the material activities related with the needs of the temple’s daily life.

-3 and ½ days of sesshin: intensive period with 4 zazen a day.
+3 days of sesshin: intensive period with 4 zazen a day.